 Please email email@example.com for any requests.

-ALL REQUESTS SHOULD BE MADE BY THURSDAY @ 1:00PM FOR THE FOLLOWING WEEK.
-Room schedules will be printed and posted by classroom doors every Monday.
+During the Fall and Spring semesters, room schedules are printed and posted by classroom doors every Monday.
 Last minute room reservations can be made by handwriting your name and the time block in a free space on the printed schedule.

 Of course, all VCU safety protocols need to be followed at all times in our spaces.

 Opportunities from Announcements

 Thanks to all who attended the Theatre Study Abroad Information Session!

 You can see the presentation slides linked here.
 If you have any questions, email email@example.com

 - Questions about Greece?
 Talk to Dr. Jesse Njus! firstname.lastname@example.org

 - Questions about London?
 Alex Levy, Education Abroad & Global Learning Specialist (regional advisor the the UK): email@example.com

 - Auditions!
 Registration closes NOV 8th- SETC job fair has representatives for all summer theatres, plus many grad programs and professional theatres.
 Definitely try to submit!
 We always have a big design/tech crew attend the conference – it’s a lot of fun!
 More info here: https://preview.